 Again, this is not about gun laws or an anti gun stance, I am working towards something.
 Bear with me. (pun intended)

 Do you know that you can be sued for discharging a firearm in public?
 Even if you hit Bin Laden and kill him and prevent him from stealing all the kittens from the internet? (yes I know he is dead, work with me here) Civil suits do not require legal conviction or even arrest, even though discharging a firearm in public is illegal.
 Do you know that each person endangered can sue you?
 Do you know that the average settlement is about $4,000,000 per person suing you?
 Do you know that on average the court cases last for 12 years for one discharge?
+Do you have a good lawyer with that gun?
 Food for thought.

 … Many gun owners claim they want lax gun laws so they can protect themselves from those who have such free access to guns …